 Before excavation starts identify all underground services:

-- contact Dial Before You Dig for information about underground essential services at or near where the excavation is to be done (this service excludes private property)
+- visit Before You Dig Australia (BYDA) for information about underground essential services at or near where the excavation is to be done (this service excludes private property)

 - research and comply with your electricity distributor requirements

 - contact the property owner for information on underground services (plans, service types and locations)

 - use electronic locating instruments to establish approximate locations (plans and/or electronic service location cannot be relied upon for physical service locations) and non-mechanical excavation must occur to determine exact locations

 - use advice about underground electrical cables, such as location, type, depth and work restrictions, to excavate safely

 - ensure advice about underground electrical cables is given to anyone else involved.

 - visually locate cables by potholing using non-mechanical excavation (hydrovac or non-conductive hand tools) to prove the exact location

 - watch out for warning signs of underground electrical cables such as orange tape, conduits, sand or other markers